 After the dirty laundry has been washed and the camp trunk put away, the friendships endure.
+The intensity of the shared experience and communal living of camp expedites and deepens relationships.
 Camp is one easy entry point into a lifelong Jewish community.
 As kids grow, opportunities arise to increase their connections with Jewish peers through congregational and national youth groups (including NFTY), Israel travel, social justice programs, and much, much more.
 Many alumni of Jewish camp have found that the friends they make during the summer stick with them through college, young adulthood, and beyond.

 3. Immersive Jewish community.

-Campers are exposed to adult Jewish role models, Jewish peers, and Jewish friends from different places.
+Campers truly live in Jewish time, as they are exposed to adult Jewish role models, Jewish peers, and Jewish friends from different places and the rhythm of Jewish rituals.
 These Jewish connections in every direction are extremely powerful.
 Campers experience joy in a Jewish community, develop self-confidence as Jews, and forge long-lasting connections.
 Nowhere else do campers have the opportunity to experience Judaism infused into daily life and reinforced by a community of Reform Jewish peers.

 4. Camp ends, but Jewish community continues.

 Children who attend Jewish summer camp are more likely to identify as Jewish adults and actively engage with their Jewish community.
 The experience of living in an immersive Jewish community has a deep and profound impact, making them more likely to practice Jewish behaviors as adults.